 Some of the unsubscribe link examples we’ve gathered breach the CAM-SPAM act; the others show how to conduct your email marketing with transparency.
 Let’s see the difference between them.

 Architectural Digest.
 In this example, the unsubscribe link is hidden in one line next to the “Private Policy.”
 Chances are that users won’t find it here.
 Besides, the wording in the result isn’t logical: “View our Unsubscribe.”

 Valfre.
 This brand places an unsubscribe link correctly but makes the font size so small, that it’s almost impossible to find the link without the magnifying glass. ?

 Victoria’s Secret.
 The unsubscribe link is lost in the text at the email’s bottom.
 The word “Unsubscribe” is not underlined or highlighted in any way, so users will have a hard time finding it.
 Give it a try!

 Art.com.
 In this case, the unsubscribe link is highlighted in blue color — a uniform color for all types of links, which users find easily.
 It is separated from other elements in the email, has a larger font size, and placed along with “Contact us” and “Privacy.”

 Mitsubishi.
 It’s quite easy to find the essential word “unsubscribe” here because it is underlined and bold.
 If it wasn't, you wouldn’t find it in the text.

 National Geographic.
 The unsubscribe link has its paragraph, and it is underlined and bold, as well, so there’s no trouble to find it.

 Gain more insights into why an unsubscribe link is your marketing friend in this blog article.

-- The article “5 things you should know about email unsubscribe links before you click” by Naked Security allows to step in the user’s shoes, because some spammers use unsubscribe link to cheat people.
+- The article “5 things you should know about email unsubscribe links before you click” by Naked Security allows you to step into user’s shoes because some spammers use unsubscribe links to cheat people.